AutumnJ/sunny-cat/README.md

-This is my readme file about sunny cats
+This is my readme file about sunny cats.
+Sunny cats on a sunny saturday.